 Bose pioneered noise-cancelling technology decades ago, and it’s still one of the top dogs when it comes to ANC headphones.
 Its latest Bose 700 has some of the most powerful noise cancelling you can get today — not to mention good, balanced sound quality and a super comfortable fit.
 Most useful, however, is the ability to adjust how much noise cancelling you want using Bose’s app, which helps alleviate the discomfort some people might experience.
 Add in Alexa and Google Assistant, touch controls, and awesome battery life, and you’ve got some of the best noise-cancelling headphones you can buy.

-Sony gives Bose a run for their money with their extremely powerful WH-1000XM3 headphones, which cancel out more noise than most of the competition.
+Sony gives Bose a run for their money with their extremely powerful WH-1000XM4 headphones, which cancel out more noise than most of the competition.
 It can also let in outside noise through its microphones, but unlike the Bose 700, this setting doesn’t adjust the level of noise cancelling — so some folks may experience discomfort even with this setting turned down.
-They also have a bassier sound, if that’s your jam, along with the Alexa and Google Assistant voice assistants that come with other high-end models.
-It’s a great alternative (as long as heavy noise cancelling doesn’t irritate your ears).
+They also have a bassier sound, which some will love and some will hate, although Sony's app has a built-in equalizer that'll help you adjust the sound.
+Coupled with the Alexa and Google Assistant voice assistants that come with other high-end models, it’s a great alternative (as long as heavy noise cancelling doesn’t irritate your ears).
+You can also grab last year's model, the WH-1000XM3, refurbished for a discount if you want to save some money.

-If the above options are too expensive, Mpow’s H10 wireless noise-cancelling headphones are a solid alternative.
-They’re not as powerful as higher-end choices — in my tests, they did a good job blocking out low-pitched drones but were not as effective at blocking out people talking next to me.
-Having said that, for long airplane trips, they’ll do nicely without breaking the bank.
-Their sound is on the brighter side, but Mpow also has a bass-heavy option called the H5 if you prefer that low-end thump.
+If the above options are too expensive, Anker's Soundcore Q30 wireless noise-cancelling headphones are a solid alternative for under $100.
+Their active noise cancelling is not as powerful as higher-end choices — in my tests, they did a decent job blocking out low-pitched drones, but people talking were a bit more audible than on the Bose 700.
+Having said that, when it comes to long airplane trips, they’ll do nicely without breaking the bank.
+They also sound better than many of their budget-focused competitors, with some extra thump in the bass that doesn't overpower or muddy the rest of the range as much as other bass-heavy cans.

 Apple’s AirPods Pro are widely regarded as some of the best noise-cancelling earbuds you can buy — especially if you don’t want the old-school neckband form factor.
 They work especially well with iPhones thanks to Apple’s H1 chip, which improves wireless connectivity between your earbuds and your phone.